JOIN OUR MAILING LIST TO SEE THE NEWEST ART BEFORE EVERYONE ELSE

 Size & Details

 Vintage papers are compiled together as a measure of time and texture.
 The idea for the piece was to create a work of art that spoke to the interactions and intersections of civilization and nature.
 Paper from magazines and books, being made in a civilized world, begins to break down when acted upon by the forces of nature.
 This sculptural work speaks to the beautiful forms that are created during this process of natural erosion.

 - Frame: wood frame with Museum Plexi

 - Hardware: ready to hang with D-rings on back

 Each work in Dolan Geiman’s portfolio is unique and hand-crafted.
-Some are one-of-a-kind pieces while others are reiterations of a recurring theme, denoted as Limited Series throughout the site.
+Works indicated with “limited series” are reiterations of a recurring theme or concept.

 A Certificate of Authenticity is available upon request.

 - Each piece in a limited series is created with an inimitable collection of found materials: no two are exactly alike, although they may look similar at a glance.

 - Details, colors, specific materials, typography and frame will differ from work to work.